Bird-feeding mistakes are pretty common, especially among those who’re new to the hobby.

-But there really are a few common mistakes that can either put an unnecessary dent in your pocket, prevent you from attracting a diverse array of species, or – unfortunately – harm the very birds you’re trying to help support.
+But a few common bird-feeding mistakes can put an unnecessary dent in your pocket or harm the very birds you’re trying to help support.

 1. Storing Seed Incorrectly